Muhammadiyah: Activities

-Muhammadiyah was noted as a Muslim reformists organization.
+Muhammadiyah is noted as a Muslim reformist organization.
 Its main activities are religious practice and education.
 It has built modern Islamic schools, differing from traditional pesantren.
 Some of its schools are also open to non-Muslims.
-In 2006 there were around 5,754 schools owned by Muhammadiyah.
+In 2024, there were around 5.346 Schools/Madrasah owned by Muhammadiyah, From SD/MI (Primary), SMP/MTs (Middle), to SMA/MA/SMK (High), as well as 326 Pesantren (Boarding Schools).